KaNoOoKAh/somatic-awareness-lab.md/02-active-research/Movement/Overview/RF-2026-09-MCM-active-research.md

 To investigate the relationship between automatic movement patterns and consciously directed movement patterns.

+While finding if controlled extension and contraction of limbs while actively applying control and concentrations to muscles, tissues, and skin.Can help retrain the body and mind.

 ## Research Question

 What occurs when conscious attention and intentional control are applied to movements that normally operate automatically?